People always wonder what they will pay if they go to a doctor or end up in the hospital. You are probably wondering the same thing.

 Medicare decides what the maximum deductible amount can be and updates this every year.
 Each plan decides if it will charge a deductible, and if it does, what that deductible amount will be, not to exceed the maximum.

 If you do not take any prescription medications or take low-cost generic drugs, you will most likely not meet your deductible.

 Deductibles and Part C

-We talked more about Part C in a different post.
-Click here to read.
+We talked more about Medicare Advantage (Part C) in a different post.

 These plans cover all your Part A and Part B expenses, and most include Part D prescription drug coverage as well.

 Many Advantage Plans have no deductible for health or drug coverage.

 On the other hand, you might see a plan that has a $1,000 deductible for health coverage and no deductible for drug coverage, while others might have no deductible for health coverage and a $90 deductible for drug coverage.

 It is essential to look at the coverage details on Advantage Plans very closely.
 They vary widely from one to the next.